typehorror/angularjs-dispatcher/README.md

                 else
                     return

-            # announce the change to whoever is listening
+            # announce the change to whatever is listening
-            for callback in store.listeners
+            for callback in listeners
                 callback()